 Therefore, it is necessary to give credit to the original author of the source by including a citation anytime you use information from a source.
 When writing in MLA format, you are expected to have a reference page in MLA format, which should be titled Works cited at the end of your paper.
 All the works cited in the body of your paper must have a corresponding entry in the works cited page.
-(Also learn about APA and Chicago reference page)

 The work cited page show all the sources that were included and consulted in the paper.
 It is the final page of a paper.

 Double line spacing with no extra space between each entry.